Pavankumar0426-arch/Adventure-Works/README.md

 ## 🧾 SQL Analysis

-- SQL was used to analyze the Adventure Works data and extract key business insights
+- SQL was used to analyze the Adventure Works data and extract key business insights, including:
 - Total sales and revenue by region and year
 - Top-selling products and categories
 - Customer purchase behavior and contribution to revenue